Bennyonye/binary_trees/README.md

-# C - Exploring Binary Trees
+# C - Binary trees

-This collaborative project delves into the intricacies, benefits, and drawbacks of employing trees as fundamental data structures.
-We gain insights into classifying trees and mastering traversal techniques.
-Throughout our journey, we implement various types of binary trees, including binary, binary search, AVL, and Max Binary Heap trees.
+This was a group project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
+We learned about how to qualify trees as well as how to traverse them.
+Throughout the project, we implemented binary, binary search, AVL, and Max Binary Heap trees.

-## Testing :heavy_check_mark:
+## Tests

-* [tests](./tests): Directory containing test files for all tasks, generously provided by ALX.
+* [tests](./tests): Folder of test files for all tasks.
+Provided by ALX.

-## Helper Functions :raised_hands:
+## Helper File

-* [binary_tree_print.c](./binary_tree_print.c): This C function elegantly prints binary trees in a visually appealing manner.
+* [binary_tree_print.c](./binary_tree_print.c): C function that prints binary trees in a pretty way.

-## Header File :file_folder:
+## Header File

-* [binary_trees.h](./binary_trees.h): This header file encompasses all necessary definitions and prototypes for the project's types and functions.
+* [binary_trees.h](./binary_trees.h): Header file containing definitions and prototypes for all types and functions written for the project.

-Data Structures Overview
+Data Structures
 ```
 struct binary_tree_s
 {